 Selmer LaVoix II Alto Sax

 The Selmer LaVoix is the company's intermediate or low pro model depending on how you want to look at it.
 They are built in Taiwan, so the build quality is better than the Prelude.
 I didn't have key issues with this model as I had with the Prelude.
 The LaVoix II also features a high F# key and comes in gold lacquer, rose brass with higher copper content, silver plate and black nickel finishes.
 I found the tone to be generally warm and full, and an even scale as horns go.
 It goes for somewhere around $1700 to $1900 and the tenor around $2200.

 This doesn't represent all of the student and intermediate saxophones that are out there, only the ones I've had the opportunity to try.
 If you're just beginning or want to step up, these are some of the saxes you might look into.

 A word of caution.
 Please avoid no name instruments from eBay and Craigslist, and only get them from a reputable store or dealer that will back up their product.
+If the store you buy it from doesn't have a repair tech in house, also don't buy it, because if it develops a leak or a screw or part comes off, etc., they cannot take care of it.
 Don't get stuck with a lemon that won't play and may make you give up.

 Of all the articles I've written, this is the most widely read one, and tells me how many people are looking for that high quality low cost saxophone and need reliable information.
 Since this article was written, the prices of all saxophones have gone up, so at this point, if you can't find a name brand used saxophone that fits your budget, don't throw away your money on some no name piece of junk, which are plentiful on eBay and in small local shops that do not deal in the best musical instruments and do not have repair shops on the premises.
 Please refer to my latest article on intermediately priced pro saxophones.
 There is a lot of good information there to and links to websites that would have more information.